 Why businesses need cash flow statements

-3. This report makes it easier for investors to compare your business’s performance to others.
+A cash flow statement makes it easier for investors to compare your business’s performance to others.
 For instance, one firm might be using accrual basis accounting while another uses cash basis; CFS provides a level field that eliminates the effects of these different bookkeeping techniques.

 Positive cash flow vs. negative cash flow